 What is a digital detox, exactly?

-It’s a period of time where you make a conscious decision to refrain from using any digital devices.
+It’s a period of time when you make a conscious decision to refrain from using any digital devices.
 That includes smartphones, computers, tablets, smartwatches, and more.
-That might seem next to impossible in this tech-field world, but planning ahead can make it easier and effective.
-Some tips to keep in mind to make your digital detox a success include:
+That might seem next to impossible in this technological world, but planning ahead can make it easier.

 - Deciding the right time to do it (a time when you won’t need to use technology for work)

-- Thinking through the logistics
+- Thinking through the logistics of navigating the world without digital assistants

 - Deciding how long to detox